ahmadnazir/scribbles/source/linux/pavucontrol.rst

 If you don't hear sound, check the following:

-- `Playback` tab: Make sure that you can visually see the volume indicator.
+- `Playback` tab: Select `Build-in Audio Analog Sterio`.
+Make sure that you can visually see the volume indicator.
 - `Configuration` tab: Select profile: `Analog Stereo Output`
 - `Output Devices` tab: Select port: `Headphones` or `Speakers`